Akane Yamaguchi: 2012: International debut

-In 2012, Yamaguchi began her junior international career.
+Yamaguchi began her junior international career in 2012.
 At the Asian Junior Championships, she won a bronze medal in girls' singles and was part of the Japanese team that won the nation's first mixed team title.
 Later that year, she claimed a silver medal in girls' singles and the mixed team event at the World Junior Championships.
-Yamaguchi also made her senior international debut that year at the Osaka International.
+She also made her senior international debut that year at the Osaka International, where she upset the first seed Bellaetrix Manuputty in the first round, before losing to Ayumi Mine in the next round.